ayantika-khanra/ayantika-khanra.github.io/content/project/Spotify_2000_Explicit_music_analysis/index.md

   caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

+The analysis focuses on how explicit themes in music has evolved over time, its musical characteristics, and the role of genres popularities in these trends.

 Create a personal knowledge base and share your knowledge with your peers.

 Hugo Blox web framework empowers you with one of the most flexible note-taking capabilities out there.